vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/1-prompt-engineering.md

 * 🔢 **Max Tokens**: Control the length of the model’s output.
 * 🔥 **Temperature**: Adjust creativity vs. precision.
 Lower = more focused, Higher = more creative.

-Here is the prompt to summarize:
+And here is the text you want the model to summarize (i.e. the text you want to send into the User Prompt):

 ```
 Canopy (Biology)